American Tobacco Company: More recent history

 At the same time as the antitrust action in 1911, the company's share in British American Tobacco (BAT) was sold.
 In 1994, BAT acquired its former parent, American Tobacco Company (though reorganized after antitrust proceedings).
 This brought the Lucky Strike and Pall Mall brands into BAT's portfolio as part of BAT's American arm, Brown & Williamson.
 B&W later merged with R. J. Reynolds Tobacco Company in 2004.

 American Tobacco left Durham in the late 1980s.
-Brown & Williamson took over the Reidsville, North Carolina operation in 1995 and closed it, costing 1000 people their jobs, but Commonwealth Brands took it over in a deal completed in October 1996, when the plant had 311 employees, and kept 100 of them.
-ITG Brands announced November 1, 2018 that the plant would close in 2020.
+Brown & Williamson took over the Reidsville, North Carolina operation in 1995 and closed it, costing 1,000 people their jobs, but Commonwealth Brands took it over in a deal completed in October 1996, when the plant had 311 employees, and kept 100 of them.
+ITG Brands announced November 1, 2018, that the plant would close in 2020.

 Redevelopment

 In 2004, the previously abandoned American Tobacco Campus (ATC) in Durham was reopened as a complex of offices, shops, and restaurants.
+The American Tobacco Campus had been the headquarters of the American Tobacco Company.
 Developed by Capitol Broadcasting and reopened as the American Tobacco Historic District, phase 1 consisted of the Fowler, Crowe, Strickland, Reed, and Washington Buildings, and included the construction of two new parking garages and a waterfall feature through the center of the campus designed by Smallwood, Reynolds, Stewart, Stewart of Atlanta, Georgia and constructed by W. P. Law, Inc. based in Lexington, South Carolina.
 Phase 2, consisting of the remaining buildings and expansion of the water feature at the north end of the site, was under construction as of late 2006.
 Many office spaces in the ATC are now used by Duke University.
 It was listed on the National Register of Historic Places in 2000 as the American Tobacco Company Manufacturing Plant.
 The nearby Watts and Yuille Warehouses were listed in 1984 and the Smith Warehouse in 1985.

 The American Tobacco Trail, named for the company, is a multi-use rail-trail that begins just south of the Durham complex and runs 22 mi towards Chatham and Wake Counties.
 It follows the route of the railroad (Norfolk Southern Railway (former) Durham Branch) that once served the factories, but was later abandoned when these facilities were shut down.